Bahrain and its Dependencies

-Bahrain and its Dependencies covers the history of Bahrain since the invasion of Al Khalifa until the independence from the British Empire.
+Bahrain and its Dependencies covers the history of Bahrain from the Bani Utbah invasion—led by Al Khalifa—in 1783 until the nation's independence from the British Empire in 1971.
+The term "Dependencies" historically referred to the shifting territorial governance of the ruling family over the Bahraini archipelago and portions of the Qatar peninsula.

-Bahrain was a dependency of the Persian Empire when, in 1783, the Bani Utbah confederation led by Al Khalifa invaded it from their base in Al Zubarah in northwest Qatar.
-The ruler of Al Khalifa was Ahmed bin Muhammad, who became known as the conqueror.
-His successors faced many challenges over the next 75 years, yet they managed to keep Bahrain under their control.
-Externally, the island was under continuous threats from Oman and Wahhabis, both of which controlled it for short periods.
-Persians and Ottomans also made several claims over the country.
-In 1820 and later in 1861, Britain signed peace treaties with Bahrain and acknowledged Al Khalifa as its rulers.
+Prior to the invasion, Bahrain was a dependency of Zand Iran under the governance of Nasr Al-Madhkur.
+Once Ahmed bin Muhammad Al Khalifa established his family's rule, the new dynasty spent nearly a century constantly fighting to defend it.
+The islands were briefly under the occupation of the Sultanate of Muscat and the Emirate of Diriyah following back-to-back invasions, while both the Ottomans and Qajars kept trying to claim the territory as their own.
+To secure their position, the Al Khalifa signed major maritime agreements with the British Empire, notably the General Maritime Treaty of 1820 and the Perpetual Truce of 1861, which recognized the dynasty as the legitimate rulers of Bahrain.

 In 1867, a war erupted between Bahrain and Qatar, leading to British intervention and independence of Qatar from Bahrain.
 The British appointed a new Al Khalifa ruler, Isa bin Ali.
 During Isa's reign (1869–1923), there were no external challenges to the country as Britain defended it.
 He and his family enjoyed absolute powers, ruling over people as subjects and controlling much of the country as feudal estates.
 The public revenue of the country, collected then mostly as taxes and rents was the ruler's private income.
 The ruler used a special militant group to execute his orders via physical coercion.
 The backbone of the economy was palm cultivation, fishing and pearl diving.
 Palm cultivation, which the Shia practiced, was tightly controlled by Al Khalifa.
 Control over pearl diving on the other hands was relaxed, as it was controlled by the Sunni tribes who kept a high level of autonomy and resisted intervention.
 The Shia power came from their jurists who had strong social power combined with large assets.

 In the end of the nineteenth century, Britain placed Bahrain under its protection and by the end of the First World War tightened its grip on the island.
 Starting from 1919, successive British political agents began implementing reform plans.
 The reforms of the twenties as they became known were administrative in nature.
 The Shia supported them, while the Sunni tribes and parts of the ruling family opposed them.
 Many petitions and counter petitions were submitted to various British officials.
 The country was divided and violence erupted from the opposing faction.
 The British intervened and replaced the ruler with his elder son, Hamad bin Isa, who supported the reforms.
 The reforms included the pearl industry, private properties, judicial system, policing system and education.
 In 1932, oil was discovered, leading to significant economical and social changes in the island.
 Pearl industry and palm cultivation were soon wiped out due to oil growing industry.